-- c) The bulk and scale of development should not dominate its' surroundings.
+- a) The development should not be sited in front of the front building line of the existing heritage item. - b) Where a development is within the curtilage of a heritage item, it should be appropriately designed and located to complement the scale, proportions and geometric alignments of the existing heritage item and ensure the visual prominence of the heritage item is retained. - c) The bulk and scale of development should not dominate its' surroundings.
 In order to minimise bulk, new development should be consistent with the predominant height in the street.
-If it is difficult to determine the predominant height, then it should be somewhat lower than the adjoining buildings. - d) Where there is an established pattern of side setbacks that contribute to the character of the streetscape this should also be reinforced by new development. - e) A reasonable "buffer" space or courtyard should be provided between the heritage item and the new development to ensure that there will be no adverse impact upon the heritage item. - f) Any new development should ensure consistency with the character and the heritage significance of the established streetscapes. - g) New development within the curtilage of a heritage item should not obstruct the significant views and vistas from public areas to the heritage item.
+If it is difficult to determine the predominant height, then it should be consistent with the adjoining buildings. - d) Where there is an established pattern of side setbacks that contribute to the character of the streetscape this should also be reinforced by new development. - e) A reasonable "buffer" space should be provided between the heritage item and the new development to ensure that there will be no adverse impact upon the heritage item. - f) Any new development should ensure consistency with the character and the heritage significance of the established streetscapes. - g) New development within the curtilage of a heritage item should not obstruct the significant views and vistas from public areas to the heritage item.

-10.5.7 Development within a Heritage Conservation Area
+6.3.7 Development within a Heritage Conservation Area

-- a) New development should be sited and designed so as not to adversely impact upon the heritage significance of the area. - b) Development is to be compatible with the surrounding built form and pattern of development by responding sympathetically to: - (i) Existing form, massing, setbacks, scale and architectural style and geometry. - (ii) The design and pitch of the roof (if any). - (iii) Site topography and landscape. - (iv) Views to and from the area. - (v) Surrounding neighbourhood character and streetscape. - (vi) The style, size, proportion and position of the openings for windows and doors (if any).
+- a) New development should be sited and designed so as not to adversely impact upon the heritage significance of the area. - b) Development is to be compatible with the surrounding built form and pattern of development by responding sympathetically to: - (i) Existing form, massing, setbacks, scale and architectural style. - (ii) The design and pitch of the roof (if any). - (iii) Site topography and landscape. - (iv) Views to and from the area.

-(vii) Colour, texture, style, size and type of finish of the materials to be used on the exterior of the building.
+- (v) Surrounding neighbourhood character and streetscape. - (vi) The style, size, proportion and position of the openings for windows and doors (if any). - (vii) Colour, texture, style, size and type of finish of the materials to be used on the exterior of the building.

-10.5.8 Development in the vicinity of a Heritage Item or Conservation Area
+6.3.8 Development in the vicinity of a heritage item or conservation area

-- a) Where development is proposed on land adjacent to or within the vicinity of a heritage item or a heritage conservation area the following should be taken into consideration to ensure that it will compliment the identified significance or setting of the heritage item or the heritage conservation area: - b) The character, siting, bulk, scale, height and external appearance of the development. - c) The visual relationship between the proposed development and the heritage item or heritage conservation area. - d) The potential for overshadowing of the adjoining heritage item or any building within a heritage conservation area. - e) The colours and textures of materials proposed to be used in the development. - f) The landscaping and fencing of the proposed development.
-Allowance for suitable deep rooted landscaping such as trees is important in conservation areas and adjacent to heritage items. - g) The location of car parking spaces and access ways into the development. - h) The impact of any proposed advertising signs or structures. - i) The maintenance of the existing streetscape, where the particular streetscape has significance to the heritage item. - j) The impact the proposed use shall consider the amenity of the heritage item. - k) The effect the construction phase will have on the well being of a heritage item. - h) Avoid making a replica of a heritage building for infill development.
+- (i) Where development is proposed on land adjacent to or within the vicinity of a heritage item or a heritage conservation area the following should be taken into consideration to ensure that it will compliment the identified significance or setting of the heritage item or the heritage conservation area: - (ii) The character, siting, bulk, scale, height and external appearance of the development. - (iii) The visual relationship between the proposed development and the heritage item or heritage conservation area. - (iv) The potential for overshadowing of the adjoining heritage item or any building within a heritage conservation area. - (v) The colours and textures of materials proposed to be used in the development. - (vi) The landscaping and fencing of the proposed development. - (vii) The location of car parking spaces and access ways into the development. - (viii) The impact of any proposed advertising signs or structures. - (ix) The maintenance of the existing streetscape, where the particular streetscape has significance to the heritage item. - (x) The impact the proposed use would have on the amenity of the heritage item. - (xi) The effect the construction phase will have on the well being of a heritage item.